Whether you're selling a cabin in the Blue Ridge Mountains or a colonial in the Triangle, paying 6% in realtor fees is a lot.

 What’s the catch?

-- Less support: You manage your own sale — without a full-service agent to handle pricing, photography, paperwork, and negotiations.
+- Less support: You manage your own sale — without a full-service local agent to handle pricing, photography, paperwork, and negotiations.

 - You still pay a buyer’s agent fee: 88% of buyers work with an agent — who still needs to get paid.
 In North Carolina, you’re on the hook for 2.58%-2.98% of the final sale price.